Table of Contents

 The technique of this variant is identical to the classic deadlift.
 The only difference is the barbell that is used in it.
 To perform it, you will need an Olympic trap bar, thanks to which you will mainly use legs when performing the exercise, and not the back or any other muscles.

-Again, a classic deadlift, in which two single arms are used instead of one large barbell.
+Again, a classic deadlift, in which two dumbbells are used instead of one large barbell.
 However, it is a more challenging version of the traditional deadlift, in which the weight of the dumbbells is distributed in two hands.
-However, when lifting one-handed arms, the weight does not spread out in any way so that this design may seem much more difficult for you.
+However, when lifting one-handed arms, the weight does not spread out in any way so this variation may seem much more difficult for you.

 The most common mistakes when making a deadlift